Illumina/strelka/docs/userGuide/installation.md

     ../strelka-${STRELKA_VERSION}.release_src/configure --jobs=4 --prefix=/path/to/install
     make -j4 install

-Note that there are two other dependencies to cmake and boost.
+Note that there are two other dependencies: cmake and boost.
 These are different than the requirements discussed above, in that they can optionally be provided by the user.
 They will automatically be built from source if not detected.
 The minimum required versions of these tools for users planning to provide them to the build process are